 - A 45-minute time limit for free users

 3. Google Hangouts Meet

 First of all, you’ll need to have an existing G Suite subscription if you want to use Google Hangouts Meet.

-In addition to HD video and screen sharing, Google Hangouts Meet also lets you share documents with everyone in the meeting.
+In addition to HD video and screen sharing, Google Hangouts Meet also lets you share documents with any number of participants in the meeting.
 This is even easier to do if you use Drive, Docs, and Sheets since they’re all integrated into G Suite.